Eunit99/berlinebot.github.io/README.md

 # berlinebot.github.io
-Berlinebot is a conversational bot that's you get over that 'girl'.
+Berlinebot is a conversational bot that discourages you from getting infatuated.
+Chat with Berline bot at https://berlinebot.netlify.app/chat